 What is the situation regarding exams?

-All teaching and assessment will be delivered remotely wherever possible until 31 May 2021, according to the current Vice-Chancellor's decision.
+All teaching and assessment will be delivered remotely wherever possible, according to the current Vice-Chancellor's decision.
+An exemption is required to hold in-person examinations.

 Measures to prevent infection are in place in relevant exam venues: